Higher and Higher: The Best of Heaven 17

-Higher and Higher: The Best of Heaven 17 is a greatest hits album by the English synth-pop band Heaven 17, released on 8 March 1993.
+Higher and Higher: The Best of Heaven 17 is a greatest hits album by the English synth-pop band Heaven 17, released on 8 March 1993 by Virgin Records.

 Content

 The compilation includes singles from Heaven 17's first four studio albums Penthouse and Pavement (1981), The Luxury Gap (1983), How Men Are (1984) and Pleasure One (1986), plus two new remixes that were released as singles: "Temptation" (Brothers in Rhythm Remix), which reached number four in the UK Singles Chart in 1992 and "(We Don't Need This) Fascist Groove Thang" (Rapino Edit), which reached number 40 in 1993.
 The US version of the album includes the Tommy D Master Remix of "Penthouse and Pavement" in place of the original version.
 The remix was also released as a single in the UK in 1993, reaching number 54.

 Re-issue

 In 1999, Higher and Higher was re-issued as Temptation – The Best of Heaven 17, featuring new artwork and the same track listing as the original 1993 version.